Shelf Help Program: Connecting Kids and Books in Under-resourced Schools

-In 2017, the Curley K-8 School in Boston’s Jamaica Plain neighborhood was the BBF’s Shelf Help partner school.
-After several years without a school library, a dedicated team of parents and other volunteers has raised funds to reopen the library that fall.
+In 2017, the Curley K-8 School in Boston’s Jamaica Plain neighborhood was the BBF’s first Shelf Help partner school.
+After several years without a school library, a dedicated team of parents and other volunteers had raised funds to reopen the library that fall.
 The grant continued to build on these efforts with donations by Houghton Mifflin Harcourt, Penguin Young Readers, HarperCollins, and Candlewick Press.
 Wondermore also brought award-winning author and illustrator Javaka Steptoe to the Curley for a school visit the day before his public BBF appearance on October 28.

 How You Can Help Bring Books to Kids in Need

 The Shelf Help program is largely funded by the generosity of the Boston Book Festival community.
-Each year, we reach out to festival-goers both at the festival in October and through our social media platforms to help us purchase as many books as possible for these struggling school libraries.
+Each year, we reach out to festival-goers both at the festival in October and through our social media platforms to help us purchase as many books as possible for these under-resourced school libraries.